master-hax/compose-wireguard-ipfs/README.md

-# compose-vpn-ipfs
+# compose-wireguard-ipfs

-a multi-container Docker application to run an [IPFS node](https://hub.docker.com/r/linuxserver/ipfs) behind a VPN
+a multi-container Docker application to run an [IPFS node](https://hub.docker.com/r/linuxserver/ipfs) behind Wireguard

 ## how to set it up